Salbutamol: Medical uses

 Salbutamol is typically used to treat bronchospasm (due to any cause—allergic asthma or exercise-induced), as well as chronic obstructive pulmonary disease.
 It is also one of the most common medicines used in rescue inhalers (short-term bronchodilators to alleviate asthma attacks).

 As a β2 agonist, salbutamol also has use in obstetrics.
 Intravenous salbutamol can be used as a tocolytic to relax the uterine smooth muscle to delay premature labor.
 While preferred over agents such as atosiban and ritodrine, its role has largely been replaced by the calcium channel blocker nifedipine, which is more effective and better tolerated.

 Salbutamol has been used to treat acute hyperkalemia, as it stimulates potassium flow into cells, thus lowering the potassium in the blood.

+Two recent studies have suggested that salbutamol reduces the symptoms of newborns and adolescents with myasthenia gravis and transient neonatal myasthenia gravis.

 Adverse effects

 The most common side effects are fine tremor, anxiety, headache, muscle cramps, dry mouth, and palpitation.
 Other symptoms may include tachycardia, arrhythmia, flushing of the skin, myocardial ischemia (rare), and disturbances of sleep and behaviour.
 Rarely occurring, but of importance, are allergic reactions of paradoxical bronchospasms, urticaria (hives), angioedema, hypotension, and collapse.
 High doses or prolonged use may cause hypokalemia, which is of concern especially in patients with kidney failure and those on certain diuretics and xanthine derivatives.

 Salbutamol metered dose inhalers have been described as the "single biggest source of carbon emissions from NHS medicines prescribing" due to the propellants used in the inhalers.
 Dry powder inhalers are recommended as a low-carbon alternative.